10 Feb 8 Natural Ways to Kill Fleas Naturally That REALY Work

 You will want to let the earth do its job for around two days before vacuuming it all up.
 You must be sure and buy the version of earth that is food grade.
 Wearing a mask as a precaution is always a good idea as well.

 While there are a lot of great home remedies that can help prevent fleas or keep an infestation away for a time, nothing quite compares to hiring a local pest control company to come and handle the job for you.
+Many pest companies are utilizing natural products now to control pests.

 Pest control companies have years of experience and aren’t afraid of going to the source to eliminate your infestation once and for all.
 A pest control company will have a team of trained professionals who know exactly how to handle and distribute the poisons necessary, all while keeping you, your family and your pets, completely safe.